 Today you follow solitary roads, through vineyards, peach orchards and kiwi plantations to Solferino.
 Here Garibaldi won the famous “Battle of Solferino” and united Italy.
 Back to Lake Garda you cycle through the wine growing area Lugana.

-6. day Excursion to Brescia approx. 60 km
+6. day Excursion to Brescia approx. 60 km + train ride

 Leaving Sirmione you cycle to Cavalgese di Riviera, enjoying unforgettable views of the Lake.
 Along Naviglio Grande Bresciano (canal with cycle path) you cycle on to Brescia, a city of Roman origin with many more points of interest.
 Return by train.

-7. day Desenzano Abreise
+7. day Desenzano Departure

 Individual tours: Here you decide when and with whom you would like to travel.
 We provide you with detailed tour documents and practical planning tips, and you enjoy our all-in, worry-free package with separate luggage transport throughout your tour.